Azure/azure-event-hubs-for-kafka/tutorials/spark/README.md

 ## Retry logic

-Since Event Hubs for Kafka is a fully managed service, we make updates frequently to add new features and improve performance.
+Since Event Hubs for Kafka is a fully managed service, we make updates fairly frequently to add new features and improve performance.
 This means that occasionally we restart nodes to upgrade them.
 When an upgrade is in progress, your Spark application will lose its connection to the broker and need to reconnect.
 The maximum downtime of a node is 5 minutes (usually much less), so to prevent your application from failing, make sure your Spark application doesn't give up before then.

-On the Spark side, increasing the [`spark.task.maxFailures`](https://spark.apache.org/docs/latest/configuration.html#scheduling) configuration to 11 should do the trick (not currently supported by continuous mode).
-From the Kafka side, changing the [`reconnect.backoff.ms` and `reconnect.backoff.max.ms`](https://kafka.apache.org/documentation/#newconsumerconfigs) configurations should do it.
-Which set of configurations you'll want to change just depends on your application.

-If your application isn't configured to handle this potential downtime, your application will likely fail with a "join group response error" whenever we redeploy our service, so **we highly recommend making one of these changes before running any scenarios**.
+If your application isn't configured to handle this potential downtime, your application will likely fail with an "Unexpected error in join group response" when we upgrade our service or move containers around so **we highly recommend making one of the following changes before running any scenarios**.

+### Spark configurations

+If it makes more sense for your application to change Spark configurations, increasing [`fetchOffset.numRetries`](https://spark.apache.org/docs/2.3.0/structured-streaming-kafka-integration.html#creating-a-kafka-source-for-batch-queries) and [`fetchOffset.retryIntervalMs`](https://spark.apache.org/docs/2.3.0/structured-streaming-kafka-integration.html#creating-a-kafka-source-for-batch-queries) should do the trick.

+Generally speaking, retrying will succeed if the following two conditions hold:

+* (`session.timeout.ms` + `fetchOffset.retryIntervalMs`) * `fetchOffset.numRetries` > 5 minutes
+* `session.timeout.ms` > 30 seconds

+### Kafka configuration

+If it makes more sense for your application to change Kafka configurations, increasing the [`reconnect.backoff.ms`](https://kafka.apache.org/documentation/#newconsumerconfigs) and [`reconnect.backoff.max.ms`](https://kafka.apache.org/documentation/#newconsumerconfigs) configurations should do it.
+The way you'll want to change these configurations depends on your application, but we recommend setting `reconnect.backoff.max.ms` to 5 minutes as a precaution.